-In the book ‘Ikigai - The Japanese Secret to a Long and Happy Life‘, authors Hector Garcia and Francesc Miralles examine the lifestyles of the people that the top 5 places for longevity have in common, and share how the rest of us can take on some of these behaviours so that we too may find our own ikigai.
+In the book ‘‘, authors Hector Garcia and Francesc Miralles examine the lifestyles of the people that the top 5 places for longevity have in common, and share how the rest of us can take on some of these behaviours so that we too may find our own ikigai.

 The book begins with an interesting diagram (see below), showing the intersections of what we love versus what we’re good at versus what the world needs, and lastly, what you can get paid for.
 The intersection of any two of these may help define our passion, mission, profession or our vocation, but it’s said that only when all four of these things intersect that we truly find our reason for being.

 The authors make the point that although the Okinawa islanders are extraordinary in their longevity, it’s as much technology as lifestyle that is driving all of us towards longer lives.
 At some point in the future, there’s likely to come a time where we’re advancing longevity faster than we’re outrunning life itself, which means that one day, we may live eternally, and become immortal.

 On a personal level, I’m all about finding ways to outwit disease and live a longer, healthier life, free from the seemingly universally accepted maladies that seem to come as we age, and if this idea of ikigai can help me focus on the things I need to do to become closer to my ideals, then I’m ready to apply as much of the theory as possible to get there.

 Concepts to live by

 Early on in the book, a few concepts are mentioned that summarise some of the reasons it’s thought so many centenarians live so long.
 Some of these include: